Persecution of Muslims: Russian Empire

-Qol Şärif and his students defend their mosque during the Siege of Kazan.

 The period from the conquest of Kazan in 1552 to the ascension of Catherine the Great in 1762, was marked by systematic repression of Muslims through policies of exclusion and discrimination as well as the destruction of Muslim culture by elimination of outward manifestations of Islam such as mosques.
 The first wave of persecution and forced conversions of Muslims to Christianity occurred soon after the Russian conquest of the Kazan and Astrakhan Khanates.

 Another period of intense mosque destruction and anti-Muslim oppression from the Russian authorities occurred during the 18th century.
 During the reign of Anna of Russia, many Muslims were forced or pressured to convert.
 New converts were exempted from paying taxes, were granted certain privileges, and were given better resources for the learning of their new faith.
 Many continued to secretly practice Islam and were crypto-Muslims.

 The Russians initially demonstrated a willingness in allowing Islam to flourish as Muslim clerics were invited into the various region to preach to the Muslims, particularly the Kazakhs whom the Russians viewed as "savages" and "ignorant" of morals and ethics.
 However, Russian policy shifted toward weakening Islam by introducing pre-Islamic elements of collective consciousness.
 Such attempts included methods of eulogizing pre-Islamic historical figures and imposing a sense of inferiority by sending Kazakhs to highly elite Russian military institutions.
 In response, Kazakh religious leaders attempted to bring religious fervor by espousing pan-Turkism, though many were persecuted as a result.

 While total expulsion as in other Christian nations such as Spain, Portugal, and Sicily was not feasible to achieve a homogeneous Russian Orthodox population, other policies such as land grants and the promotion of migration by other Russian and non-Muslim populations into Muslim lands displaced many Muslims making them minorities in places such as some parts of the South Ural region to other parts such as the Ottoman Turkey, and almost annihilating the Circassians, Crimean Tatars, and various Muslims of the Caucasus.
 The Russian army rounded up people, driving Muslims from their villages to ports on the Black Sea, where they awaited ships provided by the neighbouring Ottoman Empire.
 The explicit Russian goal was to expel the groups in question from their lands.
 They were given a choice as to where to be resettled: in the Ottoman Empire or in Russia far from their old lands.
 Only a small percentage (the numbers are unknown) accepted resettlement within the Russian Empire.
 The trend of Russification has continued at different paces during the remaining Tsarist period and under the Soviet Union, so that today there are more Tatars living outside the Republic of Tatarstan than inside it.